Kcruz24/casting-agency/README.md

 ### Step 2: Create and Populate the database
 1. **Setup**

-   Create an environment file, for example a .env file at the root folder to store the database URI.
-The database URI should look something like this in the environment file:
+   In the .env file at the root folder change these variables values to match yours:

     ```python
-    DATABASE_URI=postgresql://<database username>:<database password>@localhost:5432/casting_agency_test
+    PASSWORD=<your database password>
+    DATABASE_URI=postgresql://<your database username>:<your database password>@localhost:5432/casting_agency_test
     ```
-    Just replace "database username" with your own database username and "database password" with your own password as well.

-    Note that the variable "DATABASE_URI" in the environment file is very important in order for the app to work.

 2. **Create the database**

     In your terminal, naviate to the `/backend/database` directory path and run